 - “Adolph Hitler Goes to Hell” as part of “Stop that Tank,” made to teach Canadian soldiers how to use an anti-tank rifle

-- “Victory Through Air Power” (1943) in which the history of flight and the urgency of building up America’s air power is presented with both animation and live footage in an hour long film
+- “Victory Through Air Power” (1943) in which the history of flight and the urgency of building up America’s air power is presented with both animation and live footage in an hour-long film

-The Disney Treasures collection includes a series of DVDs dedicated to the WWII films from Walt and company.
-Narrated by Leonard Maltin and released in tin containers, Disney Treasures editions are highly collectable.
+The Disney Treasures collection includes a series of DVDs dedicated to the WWII films from Walt and Company.
+Narrated by Leonard Maltin and released in tin containers, Disney Treasures editions are highly collectible.
 A limited number of “Walt Disney On the Front Lines” is available from Amazon.
 And another amazing resource into the WWII support efforts by Disney is the hardcover book, “Disney During World War II: How the Walt Disney Studio Contributed to Victory in the War” (also available on Amazon).

-The Golden Age of Animation, especially the WWII era, was a time when studios were tasked to muster the morale and bring the country together in support.
+The Golden Age of Animation, especially the WWII era, was a time when studios were tasked to muster the moral and bring the country together in support.
 From Superman to Mickey Mouse, America’s animated heroes joined the effort, leaving us with a unique snapshot of cartoon culture and hours of animation as a window into this chapter of history.